 3. Replication of the Original Analysis

 In this section, we describe the methodology used to replicate the analysis in FH and we compare our results to theirs.
 Additionally, we make use of the robust linear regression model on the same data to take into account the non-normality of the data set.
-We did not find any substantial differences from the results of the original study.
+We did not find any substantial differences from the results of FH study.

 3.1 Data